 I am so excited to share this recipe with you.
-In our home, this is a family favorite and I’m confident it will be yours too!
+This recipe is a family favorite in our home, and I’m confident it will be yours too!
 This recipe came together from a desire to feed my family healthy and delicious meals.
-The combination of the grilled chicken, fresh guacamole and the fresh vegetables in the pico de gallo, made for a meal that I felt good about feeding to my family.
-Enough chit chat, let’s jump right in!
+The combination of the grilled chicken, fresh guacamole, and the fresh vegetables in the pico de gallo made for a dinner that I felt good about feeding to my family.
+Enough chit-chat; let’s jump right in!

 About this recipe:

 When grilling chicken, I always use thighs.
-Thighs are more juicy than chicken breasts and you are less likely to end up with dry chicken.
-But if your preference is to use chicken breast, it will work fine for this recipe.
-I simply season the chicken with olive oil, salt, pepper and cumin.
-When I season the chicken, I always brush on the oil and add the salt and pepper first.
+This is because thighs are juicier than chicken breasts, and you are less likely to end up with dry chicken.
+But if you prefer to use chicken breast, it will work fine for this recipe.
+I simply season the chicken with olive oil, salt, pepper, and cumin.
+When I season the chicken, I always brush on the oil and add salt and pepper.
 I then pat a generous amount of cumin onto the chicken.
-I am generous with the cumin, because when you grill, you will lose some cumin as the fat drips off of the chicken, and you do want a reasonable amount of cumin flavor to come through.
+I am generous with the cumin because when you grill, you will lose some cumin as the fat drips off the chicken, and you do want a reasonable amount of cumin flavor to come through.

 Preheat your grill over medium-high to high heat.
 Grill the chicken for 4-5 minutes on each side.
 Your grill temperature and cooking time will vary based on your grill and the thickness of the chicken.
 When grilling chicken, I ALWAYS use a meat thermometer to check if it is done.
-You do NOT want to eat under-cooked chicken.
-Your chicken is done when the internal temperature reaches 160F.
-Allow the chicken to cool before chopping it into bite size pieces.
+You do NOT want to eat undercooked chicken.
+Your chicken is done when the internal temperature reaches 165F.
+Allow the chicken to cool before chopping it into bite-size pieces.

 This is a recipe that I think is enhanced by grilling the chicken, so I highly recommend it!
-I realize that sometimes grilling isn’t practical or possible, so I’ll provide stove top instructions in the recipe notes below, so no one misses out on this amazing recipe.
+However, I realize that sometimes grilling isn’t practical or possible, so I’ll provide stovetop instructions in the recipe notes below so no one misses out on this fantastic recipe.

 Pico De Gallo:

-To me the pico de gallo is the star of this recipe!
+To me, the pico de gallo is the star of this recipe!
 Look at those bright, bold colors!
-Pico de gallo is so easy to make; you simply dice the onion, tomatoes, pepper and cilantro, stir in the fresh lime juice, fresh garlic and salt and voilà, you’re done.
+Pico de gallo is easy to make; all you do is dice the onion, tomatoes, pepper, and cilantro, stir in the fresh lime juice, garlic, salt, and voilà; you’re done.

 The guacamole is almost as equally easy to make.
-The hardest part is finding a perfectly ripe avocado that’s as pretty on the inside as it is on the outside.
-I get so frustrated cutting open what appears to be a perfectly good avocado, only to discover that it has all kinds of black spots on the inside…I digress..Where was I?
+The hardest part is finding a perfectly ripe avocado that’s as pretty on the inside as on the outside.
+I get so frustrated cutting open what appears to be a perfect avocado, only to discover that it has all kinds of black spots on the inside…I digress…Where was I?
 Guacamole!
-Just add the avocado, lime juice and salt to a small bowl and mash with a fork until you have the desired consistency.
+Add the avocado, lime juice, and salt to a small bowl and mash with a fork until you have the desired consistency.
 Taste test and add more salt if needed.

-Young kids aren’t likely to eat a taco, if yours do, you’re doing awesome as a parent…Mine didn’t, but an easy dinner solution was to make them chicken quesadillas.
-You already have the tortillas and grilled chicken, you just need some shredded cheese.
+Young kids aren’t likely to eat a taco; if yours do, you’re doing awesome as a parent…Mine didn’t, but an easy dinner solution was to make them chicken quesadillas.
+You already have the tortillas and grilled chicken; you just need some shredded cheese.
 Heat a pan over medium on the stove.
 Lightly butter one side of the tortilla and lay it butter-side down in the preheated pan.
-Quickly top with shredded cheese and cut up chicken.
-Butter one side of another tortillas and place it on top, butter side up.
-Once the bottom tortilla is golden brown, flip the quesadilla over, (trying not to fling chicken and cheese across the stove, good luck), and cook until golden brown and the cheese is melted.
-When the quesadilla is done, move it to a cutting board and slice into triangles and serve with a side of sour cream (optional).
+Quickly top with shredded cheese and cut-up chicken.
+Butter one side of another tortilla and place it on top, butter side up.
+Once the bottom tortilla is golden brown, flip the quesadilla over (trying not to fling chicken and cheese across the stove, good luck), and cook until golden brown and the cheese is melted.
+When the quesadilla is done, move it to a cutting board and slice it into triangles and serve with a side of sour cream (optional).

 What to do With Leftovers: